jeff-160/CrowJS/docs.md

 ## Syntax

-The syntax for macros in CrowJS is essentially the same as in C++, except for two changes.
-- Macros must be declared at the top of the file
+The syntax for macros in CrowJS is essentially the same as in C++, except for the requirement that macros must be declared at the top of the file
-- There are no variadic macro functions

 ---